ncatlab/nlab-content/pages/8/9/2/7/17298/content.md

   \right)
 $$

-for the [[homotopy colimit]] over the resulting sequence of iterations.
+for the [[homotopy colimit]] over the resulting sequence of iterations (formed with respec to the strict model structure of prop. \ref{StrictModelStructureOnDiagramSpectra}).
 Write

 $$
   r_X \colon X \longrightarrow R^\infty X